 This is where stablecoins go.

 The third way might be called “the Bitshares way” (or the “Basecoin way” thanks to the fact that Bitshares really isn’t much of an actively developed project anymore).
-This approach involves having a bunch of cryptocurrency and then manipulating either (a) the supply of the cryptocurrency or (b) the supply of pools of collateral which “back” it in order to artificially support its price on off-chain markets.
+This approach involves having a bunch of cryptocurrency and then manipulating either (1) the supply of the cryptocurrency, or (2) the supply of pools of cryptocurrency collateral which “back” the coin.
+In each case the objective is to artificially support the coin’s price on off-chain markets with assets whose mark-to-market value is identical to their book value, i.e. they are wholly dependent on new investor demand in order to be worth anything at all (cf. a bond, where you can determine NPV by calculating its discounted future cash flows – that is to say, it’s still worth something even if nobody wants to buy it).

 But before we get to that, here’s a helpful chart I made for you, using fancy legal graphics software, summarizing what we’ve covered so far: